MarissaSalcido/IAE-Project4/README.md

 - singularity instance start -B /home/user/s2020-iae/pserv/:/usr/local/tomcat/webapps --writable ics124-tomcat:simg $USER-tomcat
 - singularity run instance://$USER-tomcat

+*** Repeat the above steps for each war file: the REST services war file and the client war file.

 ## General Layout/Design
 1. The website starts at index.html which is the the e-commerce **home page** and will include: